 The semester ticket is valid for using public transportation.
-It costs you € 94 per

-Ride half a year on buses, trams and trains for only $\notin$ 94! semester, and you can use it on the entire public transport network (bus, tramways, S-Bahn, local trains) in the greater Freiburg area (RVF).
+It costs you € 94 per Ride half a year semester, and you can use it on the entire public transport network (bus, tramways, S-Bahn, local trains) in the greater Freiburg area (RVF).
 This area includes:

-- The city of Freiburg
+• The city of Freiburg

-- The area Landkreis Breisgau-Hochschwarzwald

-- The area Landkreis Emmendingen
+- The area Landkreis Breisgau-Hochschwarzwald - The area Landkreis Emmendingen

 Students at all of Freiburg's institutions of higher education can take advantage of this offer.
 The tickets are valid from October to March (winter semester) and from April to September (summer semester) and include the times between terms.
-Every student makes a solidarity contribution of $\notin$ 17 per semester which is included in the student activity fees you pay to the university.
+When paying the semester fee to the university, every student makes a solidarity contribution of \in 17 per semester which is included in the student activity fees you pay to the university.
 Because of this, you may use the public transport for free from 7:30 pm to 3:00 am, even if you have not purchased a semester ticket, but only, if you have downloaded a "19-Uhr-Nachweis" (7 pm ticket) from the following website: